 Owen M. Praskievicz

-Owen Praskievicz specializes in commercial business litigation with an emphasis on contract disputes, intellectual property, and other business torts, including defending against claims of misleading product labels.
+Owen Praskievicz specializes in commercial business litigation with an emphasis on contract disputes, intellectual property, and other business torts.
+Owen has considerable experience prosecuting trademark infringement actions and defending against claims of misleading product labels.
 Owen’s practice also concentrates on defending personal injury and wrongful death actions against corporate and governmental entities.
 Representing both plaintiffs and defendants, Owen is able to achieve a client’s goals efficiently and professionally.